 - Fabrication technique: Cellular ACB® and Angelina™ beams are created from a standard hot-rolled steel section.
 The length of the beam is established based on the framing layout in the structure.
 Dimensions that define the shape and layout of the openings (i.e. a0 - diameter or height of opening, s - length of sinusoidal curve, and w - length of the intermediate web post) are governed by strength and serviceability requirements and are verified by the designer.

 The cellular ACB® and Angelina™ beams, with their circular and sinusoidal web openings, elegantly combine function with flexibility.
 Alternatives to trusses and open-web joist systems, cellular beams are lightweight, long-spanning, structural elements that enable the design of vast column-free spaces.

-The web openings permit installation of mechanical, electrical and plumbing (MEP) pipes and ducts within the depth of the beam, thereby allowing for compact ceiling systems and maximized floor-to-ceiling heights.
+The web openings permit installation of mechanical, electrical, and plumbing (MEP) pipes and ducts within the depth of the beam, thereby allowing for compact ceiling systems and maximised floor-to-ceiling heights.
 In addition, the repetition of the perforations ensures that variations, during construction or throughout the life of the structure, in the layout of the MEP system can easily be accommodated.

-Architecturally striking, cellular ACB® and Angelina™ beams are every year seeing increased use in the built environment.
+Architecturally striking, cellular ACB® and Angelina™ beams are seeing increased use in the built environment each year.
 Today, with improvements that have been implemented in design standards, analysis tools, and manufacturing, it is easier than ever to incorporate them into a framing system.
 They can be used in composite or non-composite systems.

 Related News & Articles: